dainlp/DEAL_2022/README.md

 Please cite this paper if you use this code.
 The paper can be found at <a href="https://aclanthology.org/2022.wiesp-1.9/">ACL Anthology</a>.

 ### Data
-* sample data can be found at data folder
+* sample data can be found in the data folder

 ### Experiments
-* sample script can be found at scripts folder
+* sample script can be found in the scripts folder